curioustechnoid/MojoWebsockets/README.md

 This is the source code of the simple chat program discussed in the article: https://thecurioustechnoid.com/websockets-using-mojolicious/

-Ensure the below perl modules are installed:
+Ensure the Mojolicious is installed: https://mojolicious.org/

-- Mojolicious
-- DateTime

-Once the above perl modules are installed you can just run this script using any of the below commands:
+Once the Mojolicious is installed you can just run this script using any of the below commands:

 `morbo simpleChatApp`